-The Early Years Foundation Stage.
+The Early Years Foundation Stage and Year 1

-Mrs Herbert and Mrs. Morgan welcome you to the Chestnut Class page.
+Miss Scrivener and Mrs. Morgan welcome you to the Chestnut Class page.

 Please take some time to explore our page for a flavour of what it is like to be part of Chestnut Class here at Welland Primary School.